MED-EL Cochlear Implant Electrode Arrays

 Round Window Insertion

-With no need for an insertion stylet, our arrays can be atraumatically inserted through the round window into the scala tympani, avoiding drilling trauma from a cochleostomy.[ft]
+With no need for an insertion stylet, our arrays are atraumatically inserted through the round window into the scala tympani, avoiding drilling trauma from a cochleostomy.[ft]

 FLEX-Tip Technology